RPI-Drone-Club/rpidrone.club/README.md

-# RPI Drone Club Website
+# RPI Drone Club Website - Final

 [Link](https://rpidrone.club)

+## Making Updates
+Make a pull request or if you're a contributor, just commit your updates to this repository.
+Make sure they work on your local machine first!

 ## Uploading Images